ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 authors: [derya_duru]
 title: 'Craft Conf 2018'
 image: /img/craft-conf-2018/Craft-Conf-2018.png
-tags: [Craft Conf, Agile, Scrum, Coaching]
+tags: [Craft Conf, Agile, Scrum, Coaching, Core Protocols]
 category: Conference
 comments: true
 ---

-> [Craft Conf](https://craft-conf.com/){:target="_blank"} Craft Conf is a two day conference in Budapest, aimed at talks surrounding the 'Software as a craftsmanship' idea.
+> [Craft Conf](https://craft-conf.com/){:target="_blank"} is a two day conference in Budapest, aimed at talks surrounding the 'Software as a craftsmanship' idea.
 JWorks was present this year on 10 and 11 May and we would love to give you an overview of some of the talks we attended.

 <div class="the-toc">

   <h1 class="the-toc__heading">Table Of Contents</h1>
+    <li><a href="#power-games-for-high-performance-team-culture-psychological-safety-and-ei---richard-kasperowski" title="Power Games for High-performance Team Culture, Psychological Safety, and EI - Richard Kasperowski">Power Games for High-performance Team Culture, Psychological Safety, and EI - Richard Kasperowski</a></li>
   <ol class="the-toc__list">
   </ol>
-// TODO adapt
 </div>

 ****